Gravitational wave: History

+Paul Dirac further postulated the existence of gravitational waves, declaring them to have "physical significance" in his 1959 lecture at the Lindau Meetings.
+Further, it was Dirac who predicted gravitational waves with a well-defined energy density in 1964.

 After the Chapel Hill conference, Joseph Weber started designing and building the first gravitational wave detectors now known as Weber bars.
 In 1969, Weber claimed to have detected the first gravitational waves, and by 1970 he was "detecting" signals regularly from the Galactic Center; however, the frequency of detection soon raised doubts on the validity of his observations as the implied rate of energy loss of the Milky Way would drain our galaxy of energy on a timescale much shorter than its inferred age.
 These doubts were strengthened when, by the mid-1970s, repeated experiments from other groups building their own Weber bars across the globe failed to find any signals, and by the late 1970s consensus was that Weber's results were spurious.

 In the same period, the first indirect evidence of gravitational waves was discovered.
 In 1974, Russell Alan Hulse and Joseph Hooton Taylor, Jr. discovered the first binary pulsar, which earned them the 1993 Nobel Prize in Physics.
 Pulsar timing observations over the next decade showed a gradual decay of the orbital period of the Hulse–Taylor pulsar that matched the loss of energy and angular momentum in gravitational radiation predicted by general relativity.

 This indirect detection of gravitational waves motivated further searches, despite Weber's discredited result.
 Some groups continued to improve Weber's original concept, while others pursued the detection of gravitational waves using laser interferometers.
-The idea of using a laser interferometer for this seems to have been floated independently by various people, including M. E. Gertsenshtein and V. I. Pustovoit in 1962, and Vladimir B. Braginskiĭ in 1966.
+The idea of using a laser interferometer for this seems to have been floated independently by various people, including M.E.
+Gertsenshtein and V. I. Pustovoit in 1962, and Vladimir B. Braginskiĭ in 1966.
 The first prototypes were developed in the 1970s by Robert L. Forward and Rainer Weiss.
 In the decades that followed, ever more sensitive instruments were constructed, culminating in the construction of GEO600, LIGO, and Virgo.